Nototheniidae: Distribution and habitat

 Nototheniidae species are largely found in the Southern Ocean and are particularly abundant off the shores of Antarctica.
 As the dominant Antarctic fish taxa, they occupy both sea-bottom and water-column ecological niches.

 Nototheniidae is a family of teleost fishes found mainly in the Southern Ocean, surrounding the continent of Antarctica.
 The family comprises about 50 species of fish that are adapted to living in the cold, nutrient-rich waters of the Southern Ocean.
 The Nototheniidae family includes some of the most ecologically and evolutionarily important fish in the Antarctic ecosystem, making them a crucial subject for scientific study.

 Nototheniidae is a family of perciform fish that are primarily found in the Southern Ocean surrounding Antarctica, with some species also occurring in the sub-Antarctic regions of the southern hemisphere.
 They are known for their unique adaptations to the cold, such as the ability to produce antifreeze proteins to prevent their bodily fluids from freezing.
 The family includes over 100 species, making it the most diverse group of fish in the Southern Ocean.
 Nototheniidae inhabits a variety of habitats, from shallow coastal waters to deep ocean trenches.
 Many species are bottom-dwellers and can be found in rocky areas or on the seafloor, while others are pelagic and swim in the water column.
 Some species migrate seasonally to different habitats for feeding or spawning purposes.
 Due to their abundance in the Southern Ocean, Nototheniidae is an important part of the food chain for many marine predators, including seals, whales, and birds.

 Biology

 Nototheniidae species have no swim bladder, however, they have other depth-related adaptations, such as increased fatty tissues and reduced mineralization of the bones, resulting in a body density approaching neutral, to fill a variety of niches.
 The spleen may be used to remove ice crystals from circulating blood.
-As the chilly Antarctica and sub-Antarctic waters of the Southern Ocean average -1 to 4 C, most species of these regions produce antifreeze glycoproteins to prevent the formation of ice crystals in blood and other body fluids.
+As the chilly Antarctic and sub-Antarctic waters of the Southern Ocean average -1 to 4 C, most species of these regions produce antifreeze glycoproteins to prevent the formation of ice crystals in blood and other body fluids.

+The concentration of antifreeze glycoproteins can vary with differing environmental conditions, such as colder environments caused by location.
+Larger amounts of the proteins have been found in species with habitats in higher latitudes, due to the higher expression of the protein and longer degradation time compared to relatives in more temperate regions, portraying flexible temperature regulation.

 Some species exhibit polymorphism, for example, the circum-Antarctic Trematomus newnesi exists as two morphs in the Ross Sea, the typical morph and a large-mouthed/broad-headed morph.